-Am I required by law to use a funeral home?
+Am I Required by Law to Use a Funeral Home?

-Funeral homes and cremation service providers are governed by both state law as well as the Federal Trade Commission’s Funeral Rule, which states that consumers have the right to only purchase the funeral goods and services they want, including no services if that is their choice.
+Funeral homes and cremation service providers are governed by both state law as well as the Federal Trade Commission’s Funeral Rule, which states that consumers have the right to purchase only the funeral goods and services that they want.
+They also have the option of having no services.

 A person choosing to provide “at home” or “do it yourself” funeral services must follow the same laws and provide the same level of care for the body as would be expected by any funeral service practitioner.
-Most individuals and families do not have the facilities, ability or desire to do this.
+Most individuals and families do not have the facilities, ability, or desire to do this.

 “Death is already a very traumatic event.
-Trying to master all the details that a funeral home professional spends years learning, as well as sourcing of all the documents and services that need to happen in a very short period of time, can make this time even more stressful.
+Trying to master all the details that a funeral home professional spends years learning, as well as sourcing all the documents and services that need to happen in a very short period of time, can make this time even more stressful.
 National Cremation Society’s caring team of trained professionals handles all these important details and saves families a lot of worry at a difficult time.”

 These laws require the use of equipment and facilities that most private individuals do not have, thus, most families and individuals choose to use a funeral home such as National Cremation to provide these services.

-What are the services that a funeral service practitioner required to provide?
+What are the services that a funeral service practitioner is required to provide?
 A person acting as a funeral service practitioner must: